AlephCubed/immediate_stats/README.md

     loop {
         speed.0 *= 2.0; // Applies a multiplier to the final result.
         speed.0 += 5; // Adds a bonus to the final result.
-        // The order does not matter.
-Bonuses are always applied before multipliers. assert_eq!(speed.0.total(), 30); // (10 + 5) * 2 = 30
+        // The order does not matter, bonuses are always applied before multipliers. assert_eq!(speed.0.total(), 30); // (10 + 5) * 2 = 30

         speed.reset_modifiers(); // Reset bonus and multiplier, so speed is back to 10.